 Thanks so much for any help, Laura

-The criteria I used is as follows: 4 corners (Small insets not requiring a change in the roof shape can be ignored when determining the shape), quality class #6 throughout except for the foundation where I used #5, detached garage, unfinished basement, Forced air heat and A/C, not in a housing tract, and not outside a metro area.
+The criteria I used is as follows: 6 corners, quality class #4 throughout, detached garage, unfinished basement, Forced air heat and A/C, not in a housing tract, and not outside a metro area.

 I have determined there is no usable attic space on this particular version of the house.